Ruge Mutahaba

 Ruge Mutahaba (1970 – 26 February 2019) was a Tanzanian bureaucrat.
 He served as Director of Strategy and Programs Development at Clouds Media Group.
-In 2012 he had his first child Russell Mutahaba with Tanzanian presenter Zamaradi Mketema and in 2015 his second Koku Shubira Mutahaba.
+In 2009 he had his first child Jordan Mutahaba with Kauye Shabani A dancer at THT (Tanzania house of talent) and in 2012 his second Russell Mutahaba with Tanzanian presenter Zamaradi Mketema.

 Early life

 Mutahaba was born in Berkeley, California in 1970.
 On his return from the United States to Tanzania, Mutahaba attended primary school in Arusha from standard 1 to 6 and then attended Mlimani.
 He attended secondary school at Forodhani in Dar es Salaam for ordinary level education (O-level) and high school in Pugu for advanced level (A – Level) education.
 He earned a bachelor's degree in marketing and BA in finance at San Jose State University.

 Career

 Mutahaba collaborated with his friend Joseph Kusaga, who was running Clouds Disco.
 Their collaboration led to the founding of Clouds Media Group in Arusha and later in Dar es Salaam.
 Clouds produces information and entertainment for young audiences that works to inspire and empower young Tanzanians to engage in finding entrepreneurial opportunities.